 Introduction

-I at first thought that Cayman referred to the small crocodile, but that was an error on my part.
-The crocodile is called caiman and lives in South America, not in your inground pool.
 Then again, the name might be a reference to the Cayman Islands, which are located in the Caribbean Sea.
-Nevertheless, the Dolphin Cayman is not going to turn your swimming pool into a tropical beach with the Caribbean blue water and picture perfect palm trees.
+However, the Dolphin Cayman is not going to turn your swimming pool into a tropical beach with the Caribbean blue water and picture perfect palm trees.

-Best Features
+Best Features of the Dolphin Cayman

 - DC motors with direct drive systems.